tsauvajon/transaction_engine/README.md

 with the errored transaction is resolved.
 In any case, it looked completely out of scope for the current assignment.

+### Ledger is not a "true" ledger
+In the current implementation, we simply append to the "credit" and "debit" fields of a balance.
+Instead, it should be an immutable collection of debits and credits, that we sum up when needed.
+I used the "mutation" approach to keep things simple, as it seemed to fit with the current problem, that has all the reproduction steps available (transactions.csv).
+In a real-world scenario, this would make everything harder to debug, so the immutable ledger would be the way to go.

 ### Parallelisation
 Before going to production, and depending on volume, I would parallelise some parts of the program.
 For example, updating the ledger state